Chris Rucker: Indianapolis Colts

 Rucker was selected by the Indianapolis Colts with the 188th pick in the 2011 NFL draft.
-He was waived by the Colts on August 26, 2012.
+Rucker appeared in 15 games as a rookie, starting 4 of those.
+Rucker totaled 37 tackles including 26 solo and 11 assists, 1 fumble recovery and 2 pass deflections.
+He was waived by the Colts prior to his second season on August 26, 2012.

 Ottawa Redblacks

 Rucker was signed to the Ottawa Redblacks' practice squad in August 2014.
 He was released by the Redblacks on October 14, 2014.